 Adapted from Cindy Chupack | The Longest Date | Penguin Books, 2014

 No one is ever at her prettiest while at her sickest.
 It’s not just the sniffling and sneezing and watery eyes that mar one’s beauty.
-It’s the whining and feigning helplessness and playing up of all other manner of cold-related drama that are so unsightly.
+It’s the whining and feigning helplessness and playing up of all other manner of cold-related drama that are sorta unsightly.
 And it ain’t just the ladies who indulge in such unbecoming behavior.
-Actually, let’s just be frank here, that tends to happen more often than not when guys get sick.
+If we’re frank, it tends to happen more often than not when guys get sick.
 Many an aspiring Florence Nightingale has unwittingly found herself struggling as a passive-aggressive caretaker with less-than-charitable intentions because of the noxious behavior of their sniveling other half.
-(To be fair, most wedding vows don’t in any way mention crumpled snot rags.)
-If nothing else, we can be comforted knowing best-selling author and award-winning writer Cindy Chupack is afflicted with the same feelings.
+If we take comfort in nothing else, we can at least be appeased knowing best-selling author and award-winning writer Cindy Chupack is afflicted with the same occasional pang of annoyance.
 Here, excerpted from The Longest Date: Life As a Wife, are her darkest and most self-deprecating thoughts about playing maid to her better half.
 See if you recognize anyone.–Renee Schettler Rossi

 It was recently pointed out to me that when it comes to dealing with illness in our marriage, Ian is the more nurturing one.
 The fact that it was Ian who pointed this out (and it wasn’t the first time he’s done so) makes me feel he should lose a few nurturing points.
 I can’t imagine Mother Theresa bragging about how much more nurturing she was than everyone else in the leper colony, but, putting that aside, I have noticed that whenever I wake up with a sore throat or cold, Ian rises to the occasion almost eagerly, heating water for Theraflu, arming me with the remote, plying me with vitamin C, and getting chicken soup or sometimes even making chicken soup.